 Giving

-Today, St Michael’s members continue to support charities, including those featured below.
+Today, members of St Michael’s community continue to support charities, including some of those featured below.
+Unlike many of their European neighbours,

 Donations to support St Michael's Mount Dinham

-The Heritage & Music Development Fund (also known as the "Organ Fund") was set up to receive gifts to develop outreach through heritage and music at St Michael's.
-The Heritage Lottery Fund 3 year "Our Heritage" Project has provided us with a fine pipe organ, peregrine webcam and superb website.
+The Heritage & Music Development group was established over 15 years ago to support and sustain the life of St Michael's.
+Heritage, music and community activities were generously supported by the Heritage Fund, Benefact Trust (formerly Allchurches Trust), Viridor Penon and through private donations.
+St Michaels' has been endowed with a fine Victorian pipe organ, peregrine webcam and superb website.
 A Listed Places of Worship Roof Repair Fund Project has repaired and renewed our rainwater goods.

 Your support is much appreciated.
 Thank you.